 Shri Mata Vaishno Devi: Vaishno Devi Temple

 There are so many things to write about the unusual experience we received after visiting this holy place.
 But in short, we can say that the visits of this pilgrimage are a real test of resistance and spirituality.
-When you visit the sanctuary, you will see people of all castes, color, creed, disadvantage, old, young, rich, poor-all gathered for a purpose and mark their presence in the holy places.
+When you visit the sanctuary, you will see people of all castes, colors, creeds, disadvantages, old, young, rich, poor-all gathered for a purpose and to mark their presence in the holy places.
 The sanctuary of Vaishno Devi at the sight of the plain.

 Devoted to sing the name of the eye and go up with bare feet to reach the goal.
 The famous slogan that is often repeated by the pilgrims who visit the glow was “JAI MATA DI“.
 There is a strong belief that one cannot achieve it unless the so-called spy.
 The temple is dedicated to the Shakti goddess.
 Mata Vaishno is an incarnation of the goddess Durga.

 Vaishno Devi Yatra only gives you a unique experience you.
 In place of the Katra, amateurs begin Yatra and drive more than 12 km to get to the Darbar.
 During the trip, there is no discrimination between the rich and the poor, high and low.
 Not everyone is paying attention to a goal.

 A kilometer from Katra is Banganga, this is the place where the eyes have put a sense of thirst.
 After 6 km, there is still the cave of Adhkawari.
 Some devotees also greet Adhkawari well after coming or going.
 The road to the cave is quite bright, and they are cleaned from time to time.
 There are stores, cafes, and public services available for treks.